Club Time Trials

 This may seem a little daunting at first, but the best place to start is probably by entering an open event where you know you will be among familiar faces.
 Eastbourne Rovers promotes two open events in August each year – one at 10 miles and one at 25 miles and this is probably as good a place as any to start.
 Both events take place on the A22 and are promoted by Peter Moon.

 Peter Moon also promotes an open 15 mile event in March and open 10 mile event in September for the East Sussex Cycling Association.
 As they are promoted by a member of the club, all of these events are popular with club members, as you know you will be among friends.

 Any East Sussex Cycling Association event will be well supported by our members and have a very friendly atmosphere with good mix of riders of all abilities from other clubs in the area.
 All their events take place locally and range from 10 miles to 100 miles.
 There are also events promoted by the Sussex Cyclists’ Association which many of our members ride, but these are usually based in the West Sussex area.

 Club Entry Details & Fees

-- All members are welcome: first time, novice, experienced.
+- All members are welcome: first time, novice, experienced and guests.

 - Enter on the day: pay, sign on and get your race number at the meeting point.